The peculiar statistical mechanics of Optimal Learning Machines: An ensemble of optimisation problems

 The knowledge of the distribution of $\eta_s$ allows us to compute the probability that $s^*=s$, which is the probability that $u_s+a_m+\eta_s/\beta_m\ge u_{s'}+a_m+\eta_{s'}/\beta_m$ for all $s'\neq s$.
 The result reads \cite{MMR}

 which is Gibbs distribution with an inverse temperature $\beta_m$.
 Note that, for $\gamma>1$, $\beta_m\to\infty$ as $m\to\infty$, so the entropy $H[s]$ is expected to decrease as the size of the environment increases.
-On the contrary, $\beta_m\to 0$ for $\gamma<1$, which means that larger and larger environments makes the sub-system's behaviour less predictable for $\gamma<1$.
+On the contrary, $\beta_m\to 0$ for $\gamma<1$, which means that larger and larger environments make the sub-system's behaviour less predictable.
 For $\gamma=1$ instead $\beta_m=1$, i.e. the distribution of $s$ is independent of the size of the environment.
+In this case, Eq. (\ref{psbu}) coincides with Eq. (\ref{Gibbs0}).
+Note also that, the parameter $\nu$ discussed in Section \ref{AppA} is given by $\nu=1/\Delta$.